-Data files, tables, graphs, maps, and written analyses regarding the Region's demographic and economic base for use in preparing the new regional land use and transportation plans for the year 2050; for use in other Commission planning programs; and in response to requests from public agencies and private interests.
+Data files, tables, graphs, maps, and written analyses regarding the Region's demographic and economic base for use in Commission planning programs; and in response to requests from public agencies and private interests.

 Current estimates of population, households, and employment presented yearly in the Commission Annual Report, along with a comparison of current and Commission-projected population, household, and employment levels.